Raiden III: Ports

-Windows, PlayStation 2 versions
+Windows and PlayStation 2

 The Windows port of Raiden III was published by Soft-World International corporation.
 It includes an English translation of the Japanese text.
 The Windows version was re-released internationally on download services in 2014.
 The Windows version is a nearly perfect port of the arcade version.

 UFO Interactive Games obtained the publishing rights to the PlayStation 2 version of Raiden III and released the game in the US in April 2007.
 They also released the PlayStation 2 version on the PlayStation 3 through PlayStation Network in 2011.

-Mobile phone versions
+Mobile phones

 The Yahoo Mobile, i-mode, EZ-Web versions contain 3 difficulty levels.

 Enhanced version

-An enhanced version, Raiden III x Mikado Maniax, was released on February 23, 2023 in Japan for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. North American released was on June 6, 2023 and European and Oceania released was on June 9, 2023.
+An enhanced version, Raiden III x Mikado Maniax, was released on February 23, 2023, in Japan for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. North American released was on June 6, 2023, and European and Oceania released was on June 9, 2023.